ververica/flink-training-troubleshooting/README.md

 For the following exercises it is important to keep the `cacheExpiryMs` parameter stable.
 You can just leave the parameter at the default value from the previous exercise.
 When profiling your Flink job with VisualVM or similar the bottlenecks will be most visible, if you set `cacheExpiryMs` to `Integer.MAX_VALUE`, which basically circumvents any "external IO" after a short warm-up phase.

 2. Improve the throughput of `TroubledStreamingJob` by making serialization more efficient.
 You can expect an improvement of a factor of 1.5 - 2.
-Hint for inefficient serialization can be found in the logs of the Flink Job.
+Hints for inefficient serializations can be found in the logs of the Flink job.

-3. Improve the throughput of `TroubledStreamingJob` further by identifying and inefficient user code.
+3. Improve the throughput of `TroubledStreamingJob` further by identifying any inefficient user.
 The backpressure monitor as well as a profiler like VisualVM can help you to identify suspicious operators.

 ----